DanDHR/Protein_CNN/README.md

 6. Remove any missed empty columns and rows.<br />
 7. Prepare the protein sequences by applying one-hot encoding and then pad the sequences to match lengths.<br />
 8. Prepare the data into matrices and export them as `.csv` files inside a `data/` folder.<br />

+# CNN predictor: <br />
+A convolutional neural network was chosen because of its effieceincy of recognising spatial patterns within the protein sequence.
+This is crucial since the only information I will be training it is the one-hot encoded table of protein sequences.
+While other machine learning methods have been considered, e.g RNNs, MLPs etc. CNN was chosen as a compromise between my computer's computational capacity and the data complexity.<br />